Eric Haase Player Props: Tigers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the fifth-ranked team ERA among all MLB pitching staffs (3.76).
+- The Mariners' 3.79 team ERA ranks fifth across all league pitching staffs.

-- Mariners pitchers combine to surrender the second-fewest home runs in baseball (92 total, one per game).
+- Mariners pitchers combine to give up the second-fewest home runs in baseball (94 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.